anderfilth/microservices-laravel-container/README.md

 # Microservices Laravel Container
-If you need develop an Laravel application using Docker
+If you need develop an Laravel application using Docker.

 ## technologies
 - PHP 7.1